Steve Lee Curtis

-Steve Lee Curtis (born 1960) is a retired British professional wrestler.
+Steve Lee Curtis is a retired British professional wrestler.
 He was the light-middleweight British champion in 1987 by beating Bobby Collins.

 After retiring in 2000, he returned to the ring ten years later and planned an X Factor style wrestling show, in an attempt to get British wrestling back on television.

 Curtis lives in Wembley and now works as a porter at Northwick Park Hospital.